Recognizing Parental Alienation Syndrome

 There is no easy solution to ending Parental Alienation Syndrome.
 One would hope that the love of the child would prevail over one parent's desire for retaliation.
 Unfortunately, many people cannot set aside their hostile emotions toward their (ex) spouses, a situation that often results in emotional damage and the estrangement of a child from one parent.

-Because “any attempt at alienating the children from the other parent should be seen as a direct and willful violation of one of the prime duties of parenthood, which is to promote and encourage a positive and loving relationship with the other parent, and the concept of shared parental responsibility,” Parental Alienation Syndrome violates the Colorado best interest standards.
+Because “any attempt at alienating the children from the other parent should be seen as a direct and willful violation of one of the prime duties of parenthood, which is to promote and encourage a positive and loving relationship with the other parent, and the concept of shared parental responsibility,” Parental Alienation Syndrome violates the Florida best interest standards.
 A well-qualified divorce or child custody lawyer should be able to take a course of action to deal with Parental Alienation syndrome.

 (Parental Alienation Syndrome: How to Detect It and What to Do About It; J. Michael Bone and Michael R. Walsh, The Florida Bar Journal, Vo.
 73, No. 3, March 1999, p 44-48)